 The claim was ultimately settled for a lump sum of £2.1 million to cover the client’s past losses (such as his past care, the costs of transport and equipment); £675,000 to buy and adapt a suitable permanent property in which he and his young family could live; and lifetime, index-linked, annual payments of £172,000.

 Serious injury claim: Matthew acted for a trade union member, who suffered life-threatening injuries following a head-on collision with another car on an icy road in a remote area.
 The man, who was on his way to work, apparently lost control of the vehicle because of the driving conditions, and collided with a vehicle on the opposite side of the road.

 He suffered multiple serious injuries and was severely disabled as a consequence.
 He was lucky not to lose his life, and his partial recovery was due to his own resilience and the skill and dedication of NHS clinicians.

 The case, at first, looked hopeless.
 The other driver was in no way to blame and the cause of the accident was the icy road conditions.
 A claim was made against the highway authority for being in breach of their duty to maintain the highway.

 With the assistance of a leading expert witness, who was able to demonstrate how a higher standard of winter road maintenance could have been possible, Matthew started court proceedings.
 The other side backed down and, through a process of negotiation, Matthew secured £250,000 in compensation for the client, considered to be an extremely good settlement under the circumstances.

-Matthew is a member of the Law Society Personal Injury Panel as well as a number of charities, including Headway, the SIA and the Child Brain Injury Trust.
+Matthew is involved with a number of charities, including Headway, the SIA and the Child Brain Injury Trust.